 Our Analysis and Test Results

-We do like that this juicer has a larger feed chute for bigger pieces of produce and that it has dual speeds to maximize your juice yield from both hard and soft produce.
+We like that the Mueller Ultra-Juicer has a larger feed chute for bigger pieces of produce and that it has dual speeds to maximize your juice yield from both hard and soft produce.
 However, this model struggles with leafy greens.

-However, the Ultra-Juicer MU-100 did get off to a bit of a rough start with the "Can't Beet It" beverage, composed of apples, carrots, celery, beet root, cucumber, and ginger root.
-We found the final drink to be a bit on the watery side and the taste to be just a bit more bland tasting than when we made this beverage with some of the other juicers.
-We did appreciate that the Ultra-Juicer MU-100 produced minimal to no pulp and the drink wasn't gritty at all.
+The Ultra-Juicer got off to a bit of a rough start with our "Can't Beet It" beverage, composed of apples, carrots, celery, beetroot, cucumber, and ginger root.
+We found the final drink to be a little on the watery side and the taste to be just a bit more bland tasting than when we made this beverage with some of the other juicers.
+However, we appreciated that it produced minimal to no pulp and the drink wasn't at all gritty.

-Starting with cucumbers, this juicer created 200 mL of juice from 12 oz. of peeled cucumbers, with only a small amount of pulp and a slight bit of foam and just a bit more than the group average of around 180 mL.
-Next, we moved on to juicing celery.
-The Ultra-Juicer generated an average amount of juice that had little to no pulp or foam but did separate on us.
+Starting with cucumbers, this juicer created 200mL of juice from 12 ounces of peeled cucumbers, with only a tiny amount of pulp and a slight bit of foam.
+This was a bit higher yield than the group average of around 180mL.
+With celery, the Ultra-Juicer generated an average amount of juice that had little to no pulp or foam but did separate.

-The performance of this juicer did improve a bit when it came to orange juice, yielding just a bit more than the average product.
-There were only mild amounts of pulp but we did notice that the juice was very foamy.
-Finally, the Ultra-Juicer finished out this performance with an excellent performance in our apple juice test.
+The performance of this juicer improved a bit when it came to orange juice, yielding just a bit more than the average product.
+There was only mild amounts of pulp, but we did notice that the juice was very foamy.
+Finally, the Ultra-Juicer finished out this metric with an excellent performance in our apple juice test.
 It yielded considerably more than average, with negligible pulp and only a little foam.

-The Ultra-Juicer got off to a solid start in our carrot juicing metric, yielding an above-average amount for 8 ounces of carrots.
-We got 105 mL of juice from this appliance and little to no foam or pulp.
-Unfortunately, there were some chunks that at the ends of the carrots that made it into our glass.
+We got off to a solid start in our carrot juicing metric, with the Ultra yielding an above-average amount for 8 ounces of carrots.
+We got 105mL of juice from this appliance and little to no foam or pulp.
+Unfortunately, there were some chunks from the ends of the carrots that made it into our glass.

-The Ultra-Juicer rebounded a bit with our last hard produce test, yielding an average amount of sweet potato juice.
-It had mild amounts of pulp and just a bit of foam but the motor again sounded like it was substantially struggling with the larger pieces.
-All in all, this juicer wouldn't be our first choice if you are looking for a product exclusively to juice hard produce.
+The Ultra-Juicer rebounded a bit with sweet potatoes, yielding an average amount of juice.
+It had mild amounts of pulp and just a bit of foam, but the motor again sounded like it was substantially struggling with the larger pieces.
+All in all, this juicer wouldn't be our first choice if you are looking for a product exclusively for hard produce.

 Our final juice yield metric focused on how the Ultra-Juicer handled leafy greens.
-Unfortunately, we weren't very impressed with this appliance's performance, which earned it one of the lower scores of the group.
+Unfortunately, we weren't very impressed with this appliance's performance, and it earned it one of the lower scores of the group.

-This juicer struggled considerably with the wheat grass, having some of the lowest juice yield of the group.
+This juicer struggled considerably with wheatgrass, having some of the lowest juice yields of the group.
 It barely made any juice, with none making it into the collection chamber without tilting the appliance.
-This juicer also didn't do much better with the spinach.
-It yielded about 50 mL of very foamy juice from 7 ounces of spinach, which was quite a bit less than the average yield of around 70 mL.
+This juicer also didn't do much better with spinach.
+It yielded about 50mL of very foamy juice from 7 ounces of spinach, which was quite a bit less than the average yield of around 70mL.

-Our last round of tests looked at how easy it is to clean the Mueller Ultra-Juicer once you are done juicing.
-We found this to be a fairly painless process, earning it a score above average.
+Our last round of tests looked at how easy it is to clean the Ultra-Juicer once finished juicing.
+We found this to be a fairly painless process overall.

-While this centrifugal juicer didn't do the best with some types of hard produce and with certain leafy greens, we were overall quite impressed with its performance — especially given its lower price tag.
+While this centrifugal juicer didn't do the best with some types of hard produce and with certain leafy greens, we were overall satisfied with its performance — especially given its lower price tag.

 — Austin Palmer and David Wise